On a fourth order equation describing single-component film models: Acknowledgments

 \section{Acknowledgments}

-The author thanks Rafael Granero-Belinchón for some stimulating discussions and comments.\\ This work was supported by Grant RYC2021-033698-I, funded by the Ministry of Science and Innovation/State Research Agency/10.13039/501100011033 and by the European Union "NextGenerationEU/Recovery, Transformation and Resilience Plan".
+The author is very grateful to the anonymous referees for their careful reading and for their significant contribution to improve the initial version of this paper.\\ The author thanks Rafael Granero-Belinchón for some stimulating discussions and comments.\\ This work was supported by Grant RYC2021-033698-I, funded by the Ministry of Science and Innovation/State Research Agency/10.13039/501100011033 and by the European Union "NextGenerationEU/Recovery, Transformation and Resilience Plan".